peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 * Validation of changs to the SOA SERIAL number, whether they are done automatically or manually
 * Validation of record types such as CNAME and singletons, to ensure DNS zone validity
 * Support for [RFC 2317](https://datatracker.ietf.org/doc/html/rfc2317) delegation of PTR zones for IPv4 subnets longer than 24 bits
+* Automatic creation of address records and the corresponding pointer records for IPAM IP addresses (IPAM AutoDNS)

 Other main features include: